 Seller Concession vs. Closing Costs in FHA and VA | Pocketsense – A seller can make financing concessions to a buyer using a government-backed loan.
 Concessions make it easier for buyers to cover closing costs.
 The federal housing administration and the Department of Veterans Affairs protect lenders that make these loans, reimbursing them if borrowers default.

-Conventional vs FHA loans – Advantages & Disadvantages – FHA’s credit requirement is lenient compared to conventional loans.
+Mortgage Lending Texas discuss the difference between conventional and FHA loans – FHA’s credit requirement is lenient compared to conventional loans.
 Down payment requirement is less on FHA loans.
 With the 3.5% down payment and up to 6% seller’s concession allowed, you can see why FHA has increased in popularity among home buyers.
 Conventional vs. FHA loans, which one suits your needs the best right now

 Negotiating Seller Concessions: How Much Can You Ask For? – Note: The seller concession amount is a percentage of the sales price of the property. conventional loans seller concession Guidelines.
 For example, with a conventional loan the maximum amount the seller can provide on loans with less than 10% down is 3% of the sales price.
 On a $250,000 price that equals $7,500.